brotkrueml/extpagetitle/Documentation/Introduction/Index.rst

 Requirements
 ============

-The extension in version |version| supports TYPO3 v13 LTS.
+The extension in version |version| supports TYPO3 v13 LTS and TYPO3 v14 LTS.

 Why should you use this extension?